 Scenario 3: 100% renewable energy with dramatic reduction in GHGs; offered at a cost premium

 These scenarios were developed by County staff and consultants for the purposes of the Technical Study only.
-The final energy options offered by PCE will be decided after the PCE Board of Directors has been established.
-The full Technical Study can be downloaded here.
+The final energy options offered by Peninsula Clean Energy will be decided after the Peninsula Clean Energy Board of Directors has been established.
+Download the full Technical Study.

 Here in California we are fortunate to enjoy a relatively “clean” energy supply.
 What many people do not realize is that there are some differences between renewable energy and GHG free energy.
 All renewable energy contains no (or very little) GHG emissions.
 There are also some types of energy which are GHG free, but are not considered “renewable” by the State.